 What happens next

-After you submit an application, it gets reviewed by the WM facility’s administrator or authorized person.
-If they agree that the criteria for emergency commitment are met, they’ll approve.
-The emergency commitment period starts when they sign, date, and time the application.
+After you submit an Emergency Commitment application, it gets reviewed by the WM facility’s administrator or authorized person.
+If the case is found to meet the criteria, it gets approved.
+The EC period starts when the program admin signs, dates, and times the application.
 The individual is detained, evaluated, and treated for up to 5 days.
 The program can let the person go and refer them to voluntary treatment sooner, if appropriate.

-If the reviewer decides that the criteria for commitment are not met, the application is denied.
+If the EC criteria are not met, the application is denied.
 The person is encouraged to seek voluntary treatment if appropriate.
 They get discharged upon request.

 Not all ECs will or should lead to an Involuntary Commitment (IC).
 We urge families and others to contact our team to discuss your case, since each is different.
 We have documents and info to help you understand the process and what to consider before pursuing an IC.